plantonhq/planton.ai/src/app/(tour-demo)/demo/coding-guidelines.md

 ### Standard Screen Component Pattern

-Every demo screen should follow this structure:
+Every demo screen should follow one of these patterns based on its purpose:

+#### 1. Standard Content Screen

+For educational or informational content:

 ```tsx
 'use client';